tecracer/cdk-templates/python-static-website-with-build-pipeline/README.md

 # Static Website with a build pipeline

-> This is code has an accompanying [blog article TODO](https://aws-blog.de/2020/05/building-a-fargate-based-container-app-with-cognito-authentication.html) which I highly recommend you check out before deploying it.
+> This is code has an accompanying [blog article](https://aws-blog.de/2020/05/building-a-fargate-based-container-app-with-cognito-authentication.html) which I highly recommend you check out before deploying it.

 ## Introduction